 Trekking places in Tamil Nadu has great mountain ranges contributed by the Western and Eastern Ghats which makes it an ideal trekking zone.
-Here are the seven beautiful spots for Trekking places in Tamil Nadu that are breathtakingly beautiful and safe at the same time.
+Here are the seven beautiful spots for Trekking places that are breathtakingly beautiful and safe at the same time.

 Mudumalai National Park